barq-archive/Database_Sqlite_Assets_Helper/README.md

 ###Contributors
 * **Cristian** *SimpleCursorLoader*

-*Contributors need to maintain version management and keep user data when copy new version database*
+*Contributors needed to maintain version management and keep user data when copy new version database*

 License
 -------